DamianStanger/node-service-host/readme.md

 To run a simulated full stack test with a fixed set of messages from a test source run:
 ```
 export serviceHostLoggerLevel=info
 npm start                            # Run the example server with pretty printed logs
-node example/server.js                              # Get the raw logs to the console
-node example/server.js | node_modules/pino/bin.js   # Will pretty print the pino logs
 ```
 This will send a number of messages into the serviceHost with a simulated 2 second piece of work inside the handler.
 At the same time the heartbeat will run every 30 seconds logging to the console.

-### Example running against AWS
+### Example running against AWS as the source
 To run the example service plugged into the real AWS SQS source just run the following config exports:
 ```
-export serviceHostLoggerLevel=info
+export serviceHostLoggerLevel=debug
 export serviceHostSource=aws
 export serviceHostQueueUrl=https://sqs.eu-west-1.amazonaws.com/123456789/readMessagesFromThisSQS
 export serviceHostErrorArn=arn:aws:sns:eu-west-1:123456789012:sendMyErrorsToThisSNS
 ```

-To hook up the heartbeat to a queue set the following environment variables:
+To hook up the heartbeat to an AWS queue set the following environment variables:
 ```
 export serviceHostHeartbeatDestination=sqs
 export serviceHostHeartbeatDestinationParameters="{\"targetSqsUrl\": \"https://sqs.eu-west-1.amazonaws.com/123456789/myQueueName\"}"
-export serviceHostHeartbeatCronExpression="*/10 * * * * *"
 ```
-Start the example as normal
+Then start the example as normal
 ```
 npm start
 ```